ToolGrid — Product & Engineering

 JSON uses braces and brackets.
 CSV uses commas and newlines.
 JSON can be nested; CSV is flat rows and columns.
 A related operation involves converting CSV to JSON as part of a similar workflow.

 JSON is common in web APIs and configs.
-CSV is common in Excel, Google Sheets, and data imports.
+CSV is common in spreadsheet tools and data imports.
 When one system sends JSON and you need a table, you must flatten the structure and choose how to represent nested keys and arrays.

 Converting by hand is tedious.
 You must collect all keys, flatten nested objects, decide how to write arrays in a cell, and escape commas and quotes.
 This tool applies clear rules: you give an object or array of objects; the tool flattens each object with a chosen delimiter for nested keys, turns arrays into cell values, and builds CSV with headers and quoted fields.

 Spreadsheet import.
-An API returns JSON and you want to open it in Excel or Google Sheets.
+An API returns JSON and you want to open it in a spreadsheet.
 Paste the JSON, pick a delimiter for nested keys, and download the CSV.
 Open the file in your spreadsheet.
 For adjacent tasks, converting CSV to XML addresses a complementary step.

 Data analysis.
 You have JSON logs or export data and want to filter or sort in a table.
 Convert to CSV and use spreadsheet or analysis tools.